How You Can Help

 You have likely tried to do this alone long enough.
 In most cases, an outside perspective is necessary to create change and shift the family dynamics.
 Have a professionally certified interventionist navigate you and your family through this difficult time.

 Addiction thrives in secrecy, so don’t be party to this.
 As uncomfortable as it may be, do not lie or cover up for the addict.
 Allow them to face the full consequences of their addiction.By enabling the addict you risk keeping them from hitting a bottom that they may need to hit to smash them from their denial.
 Reduce the shame and the stigma by open, meaningful dialogue about addiction and its impact on you.

 Don’t feel bad about setting boundaries.
 We have to know where we end and the other person begins.
 Unhealthy enmeshment causes both parties to become sicker.

 Associate with others who can identify with the territory of dealing with addicted persons.
-If you isolate yourself you will be constantly questioning yourself and not trusting your own decisions.
+If you isolate and keep secrets, you will be constantly questioning yourself and the logic of your own decisions.